-Baccal (DLE) aureate/Bachelor's degree: Honours General Degree-Level Expectations (DLE's) for Basic Degree Programs: This degree is awarded to students who have demonstrated the following: Learning Outcomes for Master of Religious Education (MRE) Program: This degree is awarded to students who have demonstrated the following: Dep a) b) c) d) e) f) Ath and breadth of knowledge Developed knowledge and critical understanding of the key concepts, methodologies, current advances, theoretical approaches and assumptions in a discipline overall, as well as in a specialized area of discipline; Developed understanding of many of the major fields in a discipline including, where appropriate, from an interdisciplinary perspective, and how the fields may intersect with fields in related disciplines; Developed ability to: i.
-Gather, review, evaluate and interpret information; and ii.
-Compare the merits of alternate hypotheses or creative options, relevant to one or more of the major fields in a discipline; Developed, detailed knowledge of and experience in research in an area of the discipline; Developed critical thinking and analytical skills inside and outside the discipline; and Ability to apply learning from one or more or more areas outside the discipline.
+Baccalaureate/ (DLE) 'Bachelor's degree: Honours General Degree-Level Expectations (DLE's) for Basic Degree Programs: This degree is awarded to students who have demonstrated the following: Learning Outcomes for Master of Religious Education (MRE) Program: This degree is awarded to students who have demonstrated the following: a) Develoy undersy method theoret assump as well disciplin b) Develoy the ma, includir an inter how the fields in c) Develoy i. ii. d) Develoy and exp area of e) Develoy analytic the disc f) Ability fields readth of knowledge ped knowledge and critical tanding of the key concepts, dologies, current advances, tical approaches and titions in a discipline overall, as in a specialized area of ne; ped understanding of many of jor fields in a discipline ng, where appropriate, from rdisciplinary perspective, and e fields may intersect with n related disciplines; ped ability to: Gather, review, evaluate and interpret information; and Compare the merits of alternate hypotheses or creative options, relevant to one or more of the major fields in a discipline; ped, detailed knowledge of perience in research in an the discipline; ped critical thinking and cal skills inside and outside cipline; and to apply learning from one or reas outside the discipline.
 Developed and critical comprehension of the methods, sources, and norms of the faith tradition(s) engaged by the member College, including, a respectful, comparative dialogue with Christian belief(s) or other spiritual tradition(s).
 Foundational knowledge of Scripture a well as a broad understanding of the historical and theological development of at least one Christian tradition represented in the Toronto School of Theology; and Foundational knowledge of Christian ethics of at least one Christian tradition, and be able to give a reasoned theological response to contemporary ethical and social issues.
-An un creativ wledge of methodologies derstanding of methods of enquiry or v e activity, or both, in their primary area dy that enables the student to: Evaluate the appropriateness of different approaches to solving problems using well established ideas and techniques: Devise and sustain arguments or solve problems using these methods; and Describe and comment upon aspects of current research or equivalent advanced scholarship.
+An understand creative activity of study that er a) Evaluat differen probler ideas a b) Devise solve p and c) Describ of curre of methodologies ing of methods of enquiry or i, or both, in their primary area hables the student to: the the appropriateness of nt approaches to solving ms using well established and techniques: and sustain arguments or roblems using these methods; the and comment upon aspects ent research or equivalent ed scholarship.
 Ability to articulate what the dominant methodologies are in an area of focus (e.g. scriptural, historical, practical, systematic, etc.) and to evaluate their role in developing theological arguments; Ability to critically engage current scholarship on methods, sources and norms of the faith or spiritual tradition(s) engaged by the member College.
-Integrated critical and constructive theological reflection into the content and processes of educational ministry; and Ability to critique and evaluate educational, social, and behavioural sciences that undergird educational practice, as well as the cultural contexts in which educational ministry occurs.
-The al evalua blication of Knowledge bility to review, present and critically te qualitative and quantitative hation to: Develop lines of argument; Make sound judgments in accordance with the major theories Ability to employ appropriate methodologies, sources and norms of at least one Christian or spiritual tradition to: Engage in respectful dialogue with other disciplines and traditions; Interpret cultural contexts; Ability to theologically analyze educational programming in terms of its design, administration and assessment.
+Integrated critical and constructive theological reflection into the content and processes of educational ministry; and Ability to critique and evaluate educational, social, and behavioural sciences that undergird educational practice, as well as the cultural contexts in which educational ministry occurs. evaluate qua information to: a) Develo b) Make s review, present and critically alitative and quantitative Ability to employ appropriate methodologies, sources and norms of at least one Christian or spiritual tradition to: Engage in respectful dialogue with other disciplines and traditions; Interpret cultural contexts; Ability to theologically analyze educational programming in terms of its design, administration and assessment.